SECTIONAL/DISTRICT WRESTLING PAIRINGS

 at Mapleton

-Alta-Aurelia, East Sac County, Lawton-Bronson, MVAOCOU, Sioux Central, South Central Calhoun, Westwood, Woodbury Central
+Alta-Aurelia, East Sac County, Lawton-Bronson, Maple Valley-Anthon-Oto/Charter Oak-Ute, Sioux Central, South Central Calhoun, Westwood, Woodbury Central

 CLASS 2A